Tuesday, August 19, 2008

 Day 2.
 The Art of Ordinary Things

-No, I don't mean sending them down the street to the neighbours.
-I mean, taking your pictures, ornaments, small tables, lamps and cushions, and placing them in unsuspecting corners in your house, in totally different rooms.
+No, I don't mean offering them to the neighbours down the street.
+Or taking it to Goodwill.
+What I mean is... taking your pictures, ornaments, small tables, lamps and cushions, and placing them in uncommon corners in your house -- put them in different rooms.
 Give your long-stemmed glass candle holder the new job of holding short-stemmed pansies.
 Let the tranquil landscape painting in your rarely used dining room add peaceful bliss to your bedroom.

 Look for new ways you can make your home beautiful today.